EarthScope/ispaq/README.md

 ## Download the Source Code

-You must first have ```git``` installed your system (see: [Git Home Page](https://git-scm.com/)).
+You must first have ```git``` installed your system.
+This is a commonly used source code management system and serves well as a mode of software distribution as it is easy to capture updates.
+See the [Git Home Page](https://git-scm.com/) to begin installation of git before proceeding further.

-After you have git installed, you will download the ISPAQ distribution from GitHub by opening a text terminal and typing:
+After you have git installed, you will download the ISPAQ distribution into a directory of your choosing from GitHub by opening a text terminal and typing:

 ```
 git clone https://github.com/iris-edu/ispaq.git
 ```

-Once cloned, if a new ispaq version becomes available, you can update the Python code by typing:
+This will produce a copy of this code distribution in the directory you have chosen.
+When new ispaq versions become available, you can update ISPAQ by typing:

 ```
 git pull origin master